IamFlucs/discord-slash-bot-main/README.md

 <details>
     <summary><b>⭐ Information Panel</b></summary>
     <p>League of Legends feature where EzBot sends an infopanel with information about all the registered players.</p>
+    <p>Ideally the information channel does not allow sending messages to users other than the bot.</p>
     <img src="https://github.com/user-attachments/assets/1c546f20-0ba6-464c-9bdc-b0d5d7017ae2" alt="Outer JPG" width="750">
     <p>&nbsp</p>
     <details>